ashvardanian/cpp-cuda-python-starter-kit/README.md

 The project is designed to be as simple as possible, with the following workflow:

 1. Fork or download the repository.
-2. Implement your baseline algorithm in `cupy_starter_baseline.py`.
+2. Implement your baseline algorithm in `starter_kit_baseline.py`.
-3. Implement your optimized algorithm in `cupy_starter.cu`.
+3. Implement your optimized algorithm in `starter_kit.cu`.

 ## Reading Materials